Wilms Cancer Foundation

 These conditions are relatively uncommon but may increase the likelihood of developing Wilms tumor.

-Congenital and Developmental Abnormalities
+Congenital & Developmental Abnormalities

 Certain birth conditions involving the kidneys, urinary tract, or reproductive organs may sometimes be associated with increased risk.
 Researchers believe abnormal fetal kidney development may contribute to tumor formation in some children.